-1 Goal Name Public Infrastructure and Facilities Goal Public Infrastructure for 14 cities within Tarrant County to be improved.
-Sewer, water, streets, ADA barrier removal, new Description sidewalks and improved drainage are included.
+1 Goal Name Public Infrastructure and Facilities Goal Public Infrastructure for 11 cities within Tarrant County to be improved.
+Sewer, water, stre sidewalks and improved drainage are included.
+Public Infrastructure for 11 cities within Tarrant County to be improved.
+Sewer, water, streets, ADA barrier removal, new sidewalks and improved drainage are included.
+2 Goal Name me Preserve Affordable Housing Goal Description Homeowner Housing Rehabilitated (Major Rehab): 21 single-family homes \$32,000 cap/home Homeowner Housing Rehabilitated (Emergency/Priority Rehab): 11 single-family homes \$15,000 cap/home Homeowner housing Rehabilitated (ADA barrier removal): 5 single family homes \$5,000 cap/home

-2 Goal Name Preserve Affordable Housing Goal Description Homeowner Housing Rehabilitated (Major Rehab): 21 single-family homes \$32,000 cap/home Homeowner Housing Rehabilitated (Emergency/Priority Rehab): 5 single-family homes \$15,000 cap/home Homeowner housing Rehabilitated (ADA barrier removal): 5 single family homes \$5,000 cap/home 3 Goal Name Increase Affordable Housing Stock Goal Description CHDO set aside will increase affordable housing stock in Tarrant County.
-Intent is to develop at least 100 affordable multifamily and/or single family homes in Consortium cities. \$875,000 from CHDO set-aside and \$75,000 for CHDO Operating expenses with additional \$2,645,079 reallocated from prior years.
-4 Goal Name Homeless Prevention Goal Description Provide short term rental assistance and/or utility assistance to extremely low income renters with notices to vacate or eviction letters.
-Approximately 25 households/rental units will be assisted for no more than 3 months.
-5 Goal Name Homeless Shelter Operations Goal Description Assist eight shelters by paying for operating costs of shelters for homeless, serving 13,268 people.
-6 Goal Name Public Services Goal Description Provide case management to approximately 80 people (35 families) experiencing homelessness, and educate approximately 1,000 youth on anti-bullying and dating violence.
-If there is enough HUD funding, \$50,000-\$100,000 would be used for child care for existing clients to serve 10-20 children that receive supportive housing services for homeless families by Tarrant County Case Managers.
-7 Goal Name Administration Goal Description Administrative costs to plan and manage all programs.
-Plus \$700 for HMIS fees.
+3 Goal Name Increase Affordable Housing Stock 3 Goal Description Increase affordable housing stock in Tarrant County.
+Intent is to develop at least 100 affordable multifamily and/or single family homes in Consortium cities. \$1,039,624 plus additional \$3,596,723 reallocated from prior years will be applied to hard and soft costs to develop additional housing units.
+4 Goal Name CHDO Operating CHDO Operating Description and other employee compensation; Employee education, training and travel; Rent and utilities; Communication and insurance; and Equipment, materials and supplies.
+Up to five percent of a HOME allocation may be use general operating assistance to CHDOs that are receiving set-aside funds for an activity (or activities) or are unagreement to receive set-aside funds within 24 months of the date of the agreement.
+Assistance for operating each fiscal year may not exceed \$50,000, or 50 percent of the CHDO's total annual operating expenses for Operating expenses are reasonable and necessary costs for the operation of the CHDO, including: Salaries, wages, benefits and other employee compensation; Employee education, training and travel; Rent and utilities; Communication costs; Taxes and insurance; and Equipment, materials and supplies.
+Up to five percent of a HOME allocation may be used to provide general operating assistance to CHDOs that are receiving set-aside funds for an activity (or activities) or are under a written agreement to receive set-aside funds within 24 months of the date of the agreement.
+Assistance for operating expenses in each fiscal year may not exceed \$50,000, or 50 percent of the CHDO's total annual operating expenses for that year, whichever is greater.
+5 Goal Name Public Services Public Services Goal Description Provide case management to approximately 80 people (35 families) experiencing homelessness, and educate approximately 800 youth on anti-bullying and dating violence.
+6 Goal Name Homeless Prevention Homeless Prevention Goal Description Provide short term rental assistance and/or utility assistance to extremely low income renters with notices to vacate or eviction letters.
+Approximately 30 households/rental units will be assisted for no more than 3 months.
+7 Goal Name Homeless Shelter Operations Goal Description Assist seven shelters by paying for operating costs of shelters for homeless, serving 11,076 people.
+8 Goal Name Administration Goal Description Administrative costs to plan and manage all programs.
+Plus \$1,200 for HMIS fees in the ESG program.